cmur2/wcc/README.md

 * or in a configuration file in [YAML](https://secure.wikimedia.org/wikipedia/en/wiki/YAML) format

 The location of the configuration file (usually called 'conf.yml' or something like this) can itself be given on command line as last argument.
-Each option has an hard-coded default (e.g. the configuration file name is assumed to be './conf.yml').
+Each option has a hard-coded default (e.g. the configuration file name is assumed to be './conf.yml').
 Command line options overwrite configuration file entries.